geometalab/docker-osmboundaries/README.md

 Since the shapefiles are not included in the sources, run `./update_shapes.sh` to download their latest version.

-### Trying the new build
+### Build container from shapefiles in `data/` and test it

-Run `docker-compose -f docker-compose.yml -f dev.yml build` to build the new images.
+Run `docker-compose -f docker-compose.yml -f dev.yml build` to build the new images using the shapefiles [just obtained](#obtain-or-update-shapefiles).

-Then run `docker-compose -f docker-compose.yml -f dev.yml up` and see if everything works.
-Then use a psql-client with the port `5442`, localhost and the username/password you used in the docker-compose file to connect and look at the data.
+Run `docker-compose -f docker-compose.yml -f dev.yml up`.
+If that doesn't cause any error messages, use a psql-client to connect to `localhost` on port `5442` with the username and password you used in the docker-compose file and look at the data.

 ### Build and push the new shapes